Ruth Snyder's crime and execution were nothing special until a photo of her electric chair in action ended up on the front page of the daily news.

 The photo was instantly hailed as the most famous tabloid photo of the decade, and indeed, it was.
-The photo itself, blurry as it was, was shocking.
-Executions had obviously taken place for centuries, but rarely did civilians get to see one in action.
+The photo itself — as hazy it was — was shocking.
 The image of Ruth Snyder’s fingers curled around the arms of the electric chair haunted audiences for years.

 Howard was given a $100 bonus for the photo, which caused a change in prison procedure.
 For decades after, anyone attending an execution was thoroughly searched before they were allowed in the room – with particular attention paid to pant legs.

 After learning about Ruth Snyder and the first picture of an electric chair execution, check out the story of Dolly Osterreich, who kept her secret lover stowed away in her attic for years.
 Then, read the story behind that iconic photo of Einstein with his tongue out.